YarinArava/SuperMarket-Arrange/README.md

 # SuperMarket-Arrange
-My first project on GitHub using Java
+My first project using Java.

+i've had a task to make program that can help to any Company, Restaurant, Bank. therefore, i chose to make SuperMarket online interface.